-The 30 and 44 GHz channels The comparison between Planck flux densities at 28.4 and 44.1 GHz and ground based observations at 22.45, 28.45, and 43.34 GHz is based on observations carried out at the ATCA and the VLA in April and May 2013.
+The 30 and 44 GHz channels.
+The comparison between Planck flux densities at 28.4 and 44.1 GHz and ground based observations at 22.45, 28.45, and 43.34 GHz is based on observations carried out at the ATCA and the VLA in April and May 2013.
 Both instruments observed a set of strong, unresolved, unconfused radio sources also scanned by Planck in this time interval.
-These observations are part of a wider effort by Perley and Stevens (2015, in preparation) to compare the flux-density scales of the two interferometers, the VLA in the north and ATCA in the south.
+These observations are part of a wider effort by Perley and Stevens (in prep.) to compare the flux-density scales of the two interferometers, the VLA in the north and ATCA in the south.
 The Planck DETFLUX measurements were derived not from the PCCS2, which averages over the four years of LFI observations, but from a special map constructed using only data from 1 April to 30 June 2013.
 This was necessary in order to minimize the effects of source variability.
-Since the central frequencies of the Planck bands did not exactly match the frequen-
+Since the central frequencies of the Planck bands did not exactly match the frequencies employed by the ground-based instruments, we interpolated and colour-corrected the Planck measurements to 22.45, 28.45, and 43.34 GHz.
+For both purposes, we used spectral indices derived from the far more precise interferometric measurements (VLA or ATCA).
+A comparison of the corrected